-Payment calculation method: The state issues a standard supplement of \$1.70 to aged individuals; \$26.70 to blind individuals; and \$25.60 to blind couples living independently in the household of another.
+Payment calculation method: The state issues a standard supplement of \$1.70 to aged individuals, \$26.70 to blind individuals, and \$25.00 to blind couples living independently in the household of another.
 The state no longer provides a supplement to couples who reside in adult foster care or residential care.
 For all benefits that qualify as special needs, a check is issued to the recipient for the amount of the supplement.

-State Department of Human Services.
+State Department of Human Services, Seniors, and People with Disabilities.